DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 `;
 ```

 OK!
 So we've followed a similar approach to our blog post template, so this should hopefully seem pretty familiar.
-Once more we're exporting `pageQuery` which contains a graphql query.
+Once more we're exporting `pageQuery` which contains a GraphQL query.
 Note that we're pulling a slightly different data set, specifically we are pulling an `excerpt` of 250 characters rather than the full HTML, as well as we are formatting the pulled date with a format string!
 GraphQL is awesome.

 The actual React component is fairly trivial, but one important note should be made.
 It's important that when linking to internal content, i.e. other blog links, that it's always advisable to use `gatsby-link`.
 This is for a variety of reasons, but one key one is that the `Link` component includes the ability to use a prefix (e.g. if the blog will not be hosted at a root, the paths can be re-written).